AbduLegend2009/BCTool/README.md

 BCTool simplifies complex gene expression analysis with a visual, user-friendly environment.
 Nevertheless, always perform appropriate validation to ensure research integrity.

+📣 Wrap Up

+Thank you for exploring **BCTool**.
+If you encounter issues or wish to contribute enhancements, open a GitHub issue or pull request.
+Your feedback helps improve the project.